ibm-cloud-docs/discovery-data/connector-cos-cloud.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}} only**

 This information applies only to managed deployments.
-If you are using a Discovery service instance that was created with a Lite or an Advanced plan, or that was created with a Premium plan before 16 July 2020, see [IBM Cloud Object Storage](/docs/discovery?topic=discovery-sources#connectcos){: external}.
 {: note}

 ## What documents are crawled